forbole/cosmos-rust-wallet/examples/browser/README.md

 Now go back to the `examples/browser` directory, install the required dependencies with `npm install` and finally launch the demo with `npm start`.

+Open a browser and navigate to `http://localhost:8080` to access the web application